Sound Blaster X-Fi: X-Fi features

 Creative Labs states that the primary function of the Crystal [sic] is to "restore portions of the sound which were lost during compression".
 The "compression" that is meant here is not the digital file-size reduction achieved by digital audio data compression technologies like for example mp3.
 Rather, the idea is to reverse the effects of dynamic range compression, an analog technique that was and is used during the production of most 1990s and newer Audio CDs (with the exception of some classical music recordings) to make them sound louder at the same volume level setting, as it was found that subjectively louder CDs get more airplay and sell better.
 To achieve this loudness without introducing strong distortion, points in the signal where the volume reaches a maximum are compressed (which means in this case: reduced in volume), then the whole signal is multiplied by a factor so that the maximum volume is reached again.
 After this, the music as a whole is louder than it was before, but the maximum volume points (mostly transients) are not as pronounced as they were before.
 Since this whole process is done before the final Audio CD is recorded, its effect is equally present in uncompressed audio files created from such a CD, in lossless compressed audio made from the CD, as well as in lossy compressed audio from that same CD.
 Transients are typically found in percussive sounds, in plosive consonants of voice recordings, and during the first few milliseconds (the so-called attack phase) of non-percussive instrument sounds.
 All these tend to be somewhat muffled by dynamic range compression.

 To undo this effect, the Crystal [sic] uses a multiband compander (compressor/expander) with dynamically adjusted compression/expansion.
 Its main function is to detect transients and to increase their relative volume level.
 As a consequence of enabling the Crystal [sic], the signal is altered, and whether the result improves upon the input audio is purely a matter of perception and can depend on the type of audio being played.

 CMSS-3D

-"CMSS-3D recreates realistic surround sound from any audio source and puts you right in the center of the action, whether you are using multichannel speakers or headphones."
-CMSS-3D is a DSP feature that provides audio enhancement.
-It requires Creative proprietary drivers and is not supported under Linux OS.
+CMSS-3D is a digital signal processor (DSP) feature that provides audio enhancement.
 Depending on the equipment used, CMSS-3D has 3 variants: